Chocolate Pecan Pie Bars

 Last week, that need support came in a big way when the food blogging community lost one of our own.
-A dear friend, Joan Hayes, of Chocolate Chocolate and More passed away suddenly, in her sleep, last Thursday from a heart attack.
+A dear friend and fellow blogger passed away suddenly, in her sleep, last Thursday from a heart attack.
 She went to bed feeling nauseous (which is one of the signs of heart attacks in women) and never woke up.
-Joan had just turned 49 years old and left behind three children.
+She had just turned 49 years old and left behind three children.
 You guys……I was (still am) in shock and disbelief! ;(

-Today is National Chocolate Day, and it’s only fitting that many of us are celebrating Joan’s life, by sharing her incredibly loved site and a chocolate recipe with you today.
-Follow (and feel free to use) #ChocolateforJoan and #ChocolateEveryDamnDay on social media
+Today is National Chocolate Day, and it’s only fitting that many of us are celebrating my friend’s life, by sharing a chocolate recipe with you today.

 I don’t remember when we first connected online, but Joan was everyone’s cheerleader.
-I do remember the first time we met in person, she was sitting at a table filled with several chocolate desserts…..of course to share with everyone at the table.
-She asked my daughter and I to join them, and passed the chocolate our way!
+I do remember the first time we met in person, she was sitting at a table filled with several chocolate desserts…..of course, to share with everyone at the table.
+She asked my daughter and me to join them, and passed the chocolate our way!

 I’m so glad we had that week to get to know each other even better!
 Thanks for believing in me and for all of your advice, Joan.
 I hope you’re enjoying all the chocolate you want in heaven!!